OpenZeppelin/rust-contracts-stylus/README.md

 openzeppelin-stylus = { version = "=0.2.0", features = ["stylus-test"] }
 ```

+Note that you need to enable the `stylus-test` feature flag in development and test environments.

-You should also enable `openzeppelin-stylus/export-abi` in the `export-abi` feature declaration:
+You should also enable `openzeppelin-stylus/export-abi` in the `export-abi` feature declaration to enable export ABI functionality:

 ```toml
 [features]